Jelmerovereem/nextcloud-search-engine-app/README.md

-# Nextcloud Search Engine App
+# Nextcloud Dashboard Search Bar App

 This Nextcloud app integrates a search bar into your dashboard, allowing you to search DuckDuckGo directly.
 It also provides real-time search suggestions.